PhonePe/pulse/README.md

 ```
 #### 2. Top ####
 ##### 2.1 <u>data/top/transaction/country/india/2021/1.json</u> #####
-Top 10 states / districts / pin codes where most number of the transactions are done for a selected year-quarter combination.
+Top 10 states / districts / pin codes where the most number of the transactions happened for a selected year-quarter combination.

 For complete details on syntax find the comments in below code